 Here are the essential concepts you must grasp in order to answer the question correctly.

-The domain of a function refers to the set of all possible input values (x-values) for which the function is defined.
-In the context of a graph, the domain can be determined by identifying the horizontal extent of the graph, including all x-values that have corresponding y-values.
-For the given graph, the domain includes all x-coordinates of the plotted points.
+The domain of a function is the set of all possible input values (x-values) for which the function is defined.
+In a graph, the domain corresponds to the horizontal extent of the plotted points or curve.
+Identifying the domain involves listing all x-coordinates of the points shown.

 The range of a function is the set of all possible output values (y-values) that the function can produce.
-To find the range from a graph, one must look at the vertical extent of the graph, noting all y-values that correspond to the x-values in the domain.
-In this case, the range is determined by the y-coordinates of the points plotted on the graph.
+On a graph, the range corresponds to the vertical spread of the points or curve.
+To find the range, list all y-coordinates of the points on the graph.

-Intercepts are points where the graph of a function crosses the axes.
-The x-intercepts occur where the graph intersects the x-axis (y=0), while the y-intercept occurs where the graph intersects the y-axis (x=0).
-Identifying these intercepts is crucial for understanding the behavior of the function, and they can be found by analyzing the coordinates of the plotted points in relation to the axes.
+Intercepts are points where the graph crosses the axes.
+The x-intercepts occur where the function's output is zero (y=0), and the y-intercept occurs where the input is zero (x=0).
+Identifying intercepts helps understand the function's behavior and is done by checking points on the axes.